ajs17/memills/content/people/mills-edward-hallock-1819-family/features/me-mills.md

 Before David VanDeMark’s mother Grace died, he had found in her sewing machine (which had been acquired from Clara Lockwood) a little leatherette booklet labeled on the outside “M. E. MILLS, DEALER IN DRY GOODS, GROCERIES, HARDWARE AND CROCKERY, BROOKTON, N.Y.”
 On the inside is a calendar covering July 1909 to July 1910, a pack of needles and a fabric needle holder.
 The text says *This is a complete set of needles for all purposes.
 All the best imported.
 We would very much appreciate your patronage when anything in our line is needed.”
 </blockquote>

 We know a great deal about Emily through the activities of M. E. Mills, which Emily made a community focal point as a natural consequence of her many interests and activities, and intentional or not, had to have been excellent marketing for her store.
-(My impressions are  Emily took a great deal of pride in the running of her store and took its effective management very seriously and did indeed consider every opportunity to volunteer her store for free press and increased foot traffic, such as the regular millinery exhibits by Margaret LaBar.)
+(My impressions are that Emily took a great deal of pride in the running of her store and took its effective management very seriously and did indeed consider every opportunity to volunteer her store for free press and increased foot traffic, such as the regular millinery exhibits by Margaret LaBar.)

 <div class="cols">
   {{% fig "1914-02-23-ithaca-journal" "350" /%}}